 The 'Veterans Change Partnership' is being developed to offer specialised programmes of rehabilitation, training, support and preventative work for veteran offenders.
 With each partner providing a blend of specialist knowledge, skills and provision, the programme will enable a reduction in recidivism with access to employment.
 Considerable work has been undertaken and more information can be seen at http://www.lifechangeuk.com/supporting-the-military-covenant/

-Social Impact Bond and is keen to hear from anybody who might wish to be involved.
+As part of the project, the partnership is now seeking financial support through a Social Impact Bond and is keen to hear from anybody who might wish to be involved.
 More information is available from Trevor Philpott - trevor.philpott@lifechangeuk.com

 Wednesday, July 13, 2011

-YouTube - ‪HOMELESS VETERANS ON THE STREETS OF AMERICA
+YouTube - HOMELESS VETERANS ON THE STREETS OF AMERICA

 This news item describes the veteran homeless situation in the USA.
 Here in the UK we are facing similar shame - 12% of London's homeless are veterans, many are committing crime in order to survive.
-If we are to reduce the levels of offending and re-offending and look after the families of our veterans, more effort must be made to implement and uphold the values enshrined within the Military Covenant. ‬
+If we are to reduce the levels of offending and re-offending and look after the families of our veterans, more effort must be made to implement and uphold the values enshrined within the Military Covenant.

 Monday, July 11, 2011